Google Analytics Setup Guide

-Therefore it is of essential importance to set up Google Analytics professionally, to ensure the right KPIs are tracked and analyzed correctly.
-With such a setup in place, you'll have plenty of metrics available to analyse.
+Therefore it is of essential importance to set up Google Analytics professionally, so you track the right KPIs for your analysis.
+With such a setup in place, you'll have plenty of metrics available to dive into.

 The type of website is a key factor for a Google Analytics setup: